tobyjaguar/nyu_2662-Lab_3-dns_app/README.md

 as_ip, here, is the Authoritative Server machine name, which docker resolves to ip

 as_port is the udp port in which the dns query will be sent

+### k8s deployment

+The kubernetes deployment can be accessed at ip: 169.51.194.186

+User-Server is on port: 30960

+Fibonacci-Server is on port: 31166

+Authoritative-Server is on port: 31870

+The root of the User-Server and the Fibonacci-Server will list its name in the browser